-- Gender balance succession planning in all countries (including discussions on high potentials to improve gender balance in Top Management); - Enhanced Group policy for flexibility at work (up to 2 days weekly homeworking, flexi work, family-friendly policies); - Inclusion of URW equal opportunity statement on all job descriptions, job adverts and all HR people practices, and Group HR policies reviewed for language bias; - Gender pay gap/workplace equality analysis results published in France, the UK and the US updated annually.
-URW scored 90/100 in the French Index for Workplace Equality for 2021;
+- Gender balance succession planning in all countries (including discussions on high potentials to improve gender balance in Top Management); - Enhanced Group policy for flexibility at work (up to 2 days weekly homeworking, flexi work, family-friendly policies); - Inclusion of URW equal opportunity statement on all job descriptions, job adverts and all HR people practices, and Group HR policies reviewed for language bias; - Gender pay gap/workplace equality analysis results published in France, the UK and the US - updated annually.
+URW scored 90/100 in the French Index for Workplace Equality for 2021; - Parental leave support in all URW Regions.

-- Group partnership with the LGBTQ+ inclusion charity Stonewall; URW is a signatory of the #StOpE initiative to raise awareness against sexism within companies; - Commitments in the UK with Real Estate Balance and the Race at Work Charter to support gender and racial equality in the workplace; - Dutch diversity charter signatory in The Netherlands. - Parental leave support in all URW Regions.
 This includes an initiative in France to extend second parent parental leave beyond legal requirements; - US Talent Acquisition commitment to present a diverse candidate slate to business for each open position; - Germany Top Employers Institute award for excellent employee conditions; - URW-Netherlands was ranked 7th in Top 100 for Gender Equality by Equileap; - UK Working Families awards for Top 30 Employer for Families, Best for Mothers and Best for Fathers.